genestack/user-docs/docs/user-guide/doc-odm-user-guide/template-editor.md

 A **Template** in ODM is a structured framework that defines metadata attributes for data objects, ensuring that terms and values are harmonized and validated according to predefined rules.
 Templates specify the required fields, data types, validation dictionaries, and descriptions, providing consistency in how metadata is managed across studies, samples, and experimental data.

-Each data object (e.g., Study, Sample, Expression, Variant, Flow Cytometry) uses a separate template.
+Each data object (e.g., Study, Sample, Tabular Data Group, Variant, Flow Cytometry) uses a separate template.

 Templates include the following metadata options: